elvisburrniku/Clientlly-Webpage/replit.md

-✓ Removed all "Learn more" buttons from 12 feature cards in the features section ✓ Cleaned up feature cards design by removing external link navigation buttons ✓ Streamlined features section for better focus on core functionality descriptions
+✓ Removed all "Learn more" buttons from 12 feature cards in the features section ✓ Cleaned up feature cards design by removing external link navigation buttons ✓ Streamlined features section for better focus on core functionality descriptions ✓ COMPLETED pricing section text update with animated "Learn more" button (July 23, 2025) ✓ Updated closing statement to include "free of charge" with highlighted text styling ✓ Added animated "Learn more" button with hover effects and external link icon ✓ Implemented staggered animation delays for smooth visual flow ✓ Enhanced user engagement with interactive button linking to About page

 ## System Architecture